 Here is a selection of monitors that are worth considering if you don’t like the Mackie MR824.

-- A flat response that is perfect for accurate mixing and monitoring.
+- A flat response that is clear while maintaining plenty of character.

 - High build quality with premium components.